rsmp-nordic/rsmp_sxl_traffic_lights/source/sxl_traffic_light_controller.rst

 Emergency route

 The status is active during emergency prioritization.
-Used in situations where full priority is given in the emergency vehicle program.
+Used in situations where full priority is given in the emergency vehicle program or for other types of priority in some cases.

 This status is similar to S0006, but supports multiple routes